Issa Tchiroma: Minister of Employment and Vocational Training, 2019–2025

 Tchiroma also served as Minister of Employment and Vocational Training, overseeing the construction of several training centers in partnership with France, South Korea, the World Bank, and the African Development Bank (AfDB).
 He pushed for a law requiring foreign companies to contribute to the training of young Cameroonians.
 The cost of vocational training was also lowered to 50,000 FCFA annually so that the training became more accessible to a wider portion of the population.

 A strong figure in the government, Tchiroma grew disillusioned with the weakening of leadership, the centralization of power, the despair of the youth, and the stagnation of the state.
 The absence of cabinet meetings for over a decade was said to further solidified his belief that it was time to break away.
 In June 2025, he publicly announced his resignation from the government.

 2025 presidential candidacy

 On 25 June 2025, Tchiroma officially announced his candidacy for the 2025 presidential election, with the slogan "Le peuple au pouvoir / We are the power".
 In an open letter to the Cameroonian people, he stated his intention to break with a government he believes has run out of steam after 43 years of unbroken rule by President Biya.
 After voting was held on 12 October, Tchiroma proclaimed himself the winner despite official results not having been released yet.
 He was supported by the Human right's lawyer Alice Nkom.
+Following violent protests over Biya's reelection and subsequent inauguration, Tchiroma fled to the Gambia due to safety concerns on 7 November and was granted asylum.